Christian1984/vfrmap-for-vr/artifacts/v1-13-0/implementation-plan.md

 - Bump version numbers for server and panel to v1.13.0.
 - Update README and changelog.
 - Announce MSFS 2024 support on the website.

+## 5. Open Questions Requiring Clarification

+### 5.1 Installer Scope & Backwards Compatibility
+- **Question**: Should the new installer logic **replace** the existing Community folder detection entirely, or should it be **additive** (keeping current MSFS 2020 detection as fallback)?
+- **Current state**: The existing installer already has hardcoded paths for MSFS 2020 Windows Store and Steam (`Microsoft.FlightSimulator_8wekyb3d8bbwe` and `Microsoft.FlightDashboard_8wekyb3d8bbwe`)
+- **Impact**: This affects whether we refactor the existing logic or add parallel detection
+- **Decision**: Use existing detection logic as fallback!
+If multiple community folders where detected, the user can pick any number of these with checkboxes.
+The panel should be installed in each of the selected community folders, while the server should only be installed once.

+### 5.2 MSFS 2024 Windows Store PFN Verification
+- **Question**: The research shows `Microsoft.Limitless_8wekyb3d8bbwe` as the candidate PFN for MSFS 2024, but this needs confirmation.
+- **Current state**: We have a PowerShell verification command, but haven't run it on a machine with MSFS 2024 installed
+- **Impact**: Without the correct PFN, we can't reliably detect MSFS 2024 Windows Store installations
+- **Decision**: We use this for now.
+My research and communication with MSFS 2024 owners indicates this information is reliable.

+### 5.3 Autostart Feature Integration Points
+- **Question**: Where exactly in the codebase is the autostart feature implemented?
+Need to locate the current UI and backend logic.
+- **Current state**: We found `msfsautostart.go` with hardcoded Steam commands, but haven't located the UI components
+- **Impact**: Need to understand the current architecture before adding the new dropdown
+- **Decision**: That is where the logic resides, correct.
+Config booleans are located in `globals.go` as `SteamFs` (for existing MSFS 2020 Steam launcher), `WinstoreFs` (for existing MSFS 2020 Windows Store launcher) and `MsfsAutostart` (for enabling the feature globally).
+I'm okay with just adding `SteamFs2024` and `WindtoreFs2024` for now.
+Persistence of these booleans is implemented in `dbserversettingsmanager.go`.
+The UI is implemented in `settingspanel.go`.
+Also register GUI-Callbacks in `main.go` Look for other occurences across the codebase, e.g. `boolcallback.go`.

+### 5.4 Bing Maps Removal Strategy
+- **Question**: Should we completely remove Bing Maps code/UI, or just disable it with a deprecation notice?
+- **Current state**: Found multiple Bing references in README and codebase
+- **Impact**: Affects user migration experience and potential rollback scenarios
+- **Decision**: Step 1: Remove it.
+Bing Maps are dead!
+Step 2: Implement MapTiler.

+### 5.5 Version Numbering & Release Strategy
+- **Question**: Should this be released as v1.13.0 for both server and panel components simultaneously, or can they be versioned independently?
+- **Current state**: Both components seem to share version numbers based on existing patterns
+- **Impact**: Affects build scripts and compatibility matrix
+- **Decision**: They are tightly coupled. v.1.13.0 is good for both!